blueglyph/trait_gen/README.md

       }
   }
   ```

-  The same remains true with the other attribute format, because of a limitation in procedural
+  The other attribute format suffers from the same problem, because of a limitation in the current
-  macros, which would make the substitution too risky.
-In short, there is no way to tell whether
-  `T` is a type to be substituted or something else:
+  version:

   ```rust
   #[trait_gen(T -> Meter, Foot, Mile)]
   impl Neutral for T {